 The Terrifying New School Term!
 The Mysterious Demon Hand

 Hell Teacher Nube's first episode is a great introduction to this series, mixing together a nice sense of comedy with a really neat horror vibe.
 Granted, the horror here isn't used for scares, but rather gives it an original style & execution from other teacher-focused series.
 Still, that doesn't mean that there isn't a real sense of dread, since Hiroshi's heart being squeezed by the spirit still is enough to give some people some uncomfortable feelings.
-Simply adding to this is a great performance by Ryotaro Okiayu as Nube, who shows off his silliness & seriousness in a great mix; nowadays, Okiayu is known mostly for his serious characters, like Toriko, Byakuya Kuchiki (Bleach), Scar (FMA ), Jun Kenzaki (Ring ni Kakero 1), & Kunimitsu Tezuka (Prince of Tennis).
+Simply adding to this is a great performance by Ryotaro Okiayu as Nube, who shows off his silliness & seriousness in a great mix.
+Nowadays, Okiayu is known mostly for his serious characters, like Toriko, Byakuya Kuchiki (Bleach), Scar (FMA ), Jun Kenzaki (Ring ni Kakero 1), & Kunimitsu Tezuka (Prince of Tennis).
 Also great are the opening & ending themes done by FEEL SO BAD & B'z, respectively; hey, if a show got a B'z song then you know it was popular.
 Too bad we never got this show over here, though I doubt it could have really sold going up against the likes of GTO.
-At the very least, seeing Nube makes you want to be as much a "Rippin' Roarin' Greatest Number 1" kind of guy as Nube himself.
+At the very least, seeing Nube makes you want to be as much a "Rippin' Roarin' Greatest #1" kind of guy, as Nube himself is.

 |If I remember correctly, future episodes actually show something for the eyecatch|

-Taikoubou, You've Been Awarded the Hoshin Project
+Taikobo, You've Been Awarded the Hoshin Project

-China is in the Yin Dynasty Era (1600-1046 BC), but there is trouble forming; Emperor Chou has been seduced by the evil fox spirit Dakki, who now controls Chou like a puppet.
-Seeing the trouble this could bring about for both the Human & Sennin Worlds, the leader of the Sennin, Genshitenson, sends his student Taikoubou down to Earth with Supushan, a spirit beast, to start the Hoshin Project: Taikoubou will seal away all of the dangerous spirits & non-human beings, including Dakki, in order to protect both worlds.
+China is in the Yin Dynasty Era (1600-1046 BC), but there is trouble forming.
+Emperor Chou has been seduced by the evil fox spirit Dakki, who now controls Chou like a puppet.
+Seeing the trouble this could bring about for both the Human & Sennin Worlds, Sennin leader Genshitenson, sends his student Taikobo down to Earth with Supushan, a spirit beast, to start the Hoshin Project.
+Taikobo will seal away all of the dangerous spirits & non-human beings, including Dakki, in order to protect both worlds.
 Hoshin Engi starts off in an interesting way, showcasing Taikoubou as lazy & impatient (his first decision is to go straight to Dakki and end this right away), but after a confrontation with the dangerous Shinkouhyo you see the first twinkle of Taikoubou's strategic ability.
 Overall, it's a slower-paced episode that's meant to introduce the major players & set the plot into motion, and it certainly succeeds in doing so.
 The use of CG in this episode is for a variety of moments, such as any attacks done by the weapons used by the characters, called Paopei, or for scenes where the "camera" moves throughout environments.
 Those moments looks fine, but at the moments where digital animation are used are blatantly obvious, mainly because the second you go back to the cel animation you see all of the grain & elements that are common in cel animation, while the digitally-animated moments are very crisp & clean.
 Still, this was an early use of such technology, and was essentially the beginnings of how anime is made now, and for that the Hoshin Engi anime deserves some credit.

 The Mysterious DB (Dragon Balls) Appear!!
 Goku is a Child!?